plone/plone.app.caching/README.txt

 ..

 * **Weak caching** (``plone.app.caching.weakCaching``)
-      Same as "moderate caching" but without proxy caching.
       Cache in browser but expire immediately and enable 304 responses on subsequent requests.
-      304's require configuration of the ``Last-modified`` and/or ``ETags`` settings.
+304's require configuration of the ``Last-Modified`` and/or ``ETags`` settings.
 If Last-Modified header is insufficient to ensure freshness, turn on ETag checking by listing each ETag component that should be used to to construct the ETag header.
 To also cache public responses in Zope memory, set the ``RAM cache`` parameter to True.

       In the caching profile ``without-caching-proxy``, this operation is mapped to the rulesets ``plone.content.feed`` and ``plone.content.file``, which